Table of contents

 5.2 Little Carpathians (Malé Karpaty)

-5 the Little Carpathians are part of the Carpathian Mountains, a mountain massif that extends primarily over Poland, Slovakia, Ukraine, Romania and Serbia in Southeast Europe
+5 the Little Carpathians are themselves part of the Carpathian Mountains, a mountain massif that extends primarily over Poland, Slovakia, Ukraine, Romania and Serbia in Southeast Europe

 You will find no high elevations in this area (the highest mountain is the Záruby with about 770 meters AMSL), so this mountain range is a good destination for a hiking or biking day-trip with your family.